genebean/tree-planter/README.md

 tree-planter is a webhook receiver that is designed to deploy code trees via either a simple JSON payload or the payload from a GitLab webhook.
 Cloned branches can also be deleted via a the GitLab webhook.

 New builds are automatically published to [Docker Hub](https://hub.docker.com/r/genebean/tree-planter) and [GitHub Container Registry](https://github.com/genebean/tree-planter/pkgs/container/tree-planter) whenever a pull request is merged.
-Each time the image tag `latest` is updated and a new one for that Git sha is created.
+Each time the image tag `latest` is updated and a new containing the date and the short version of the git sha is created.

 Technology-wise, tree-planter is a Ruby application built on [Sinatra][sinatra].
 The application is served up by the [Passenger][passenger] gem.
 All this has been neatly wrapped up in a Docker container that's based on the official [ruby:slim-buster][ruby] one which, in turn, is based on the official [debian:buster][debian] one.
 A utility called [gosu][gosu] is used for the entry point so that the application can run with a specified UID.